6529-Collections/nextgen/docs/setter-functions.md

 <b>Notes:</b>
 * This function can only be called by the contract deployer or a contract administrator.
 * Once the function is executed the smart contract autoassigns an id to the newly created collection.
-* Next you need to add the additional data for the newly created collection.
+* You need to add the additional data for the newly created collection to be able to start the minting process.

 <!-- end of the list -->